 Baking soda is a simple salt that's made out of sodium ions and bicarbonate ions.
 Its soda ash is known as sodium carbonate, made from a manufacturer or mined from trona ore.
 There are dozens of ways to use baking soda.
 It's most commonly used as an ingredient in cooking, and as a way to keep refrigerators odor-free.
 Baking soda is also great for taking care of the body, like easing stomach pain, relieving sunburn issues, and cleaning your teeth.

-While baking soda is a great tool for cleaning your home and unclogging drains, it can also help with a corroded car battery, which may be the cause of your car troubles.
+While baking soda is a great tool for cleaning your home and unclogging drains, it can also help with a corroded automobile battery, which may be the cause of your car troubles.
 Instead of spending time and money at the auto shop, try using baking soda to fix your problem and help your battery live longer.

-Before you begin your baking soda project, it's important to use extreme caution when working with an automobile battery.
+Before you begin your baking soda project, it's important to use extreme caution when working with a car battery.
 Before you start, you want to make sure your car is completely turned off.
 Once you find your car battery under the hood, do not try to remove it.
 Instead, use your eyes to inspect for any cracks, which could be a sign that acid that is leaking.
 In this case, your entire battery will need to be professionally replaced, and you should not tamper with it at all.
 Then, look for a white deposit around the battery.
 If there's only a little, you can continue, but if there's a lot, it might be better to have the car taken to the shop.

 Once you're ready to start cleaning, the first thing you want to do is disconnect your car battery.
 Remove the negative clamp first (marked "-") and then the positive one.
 Make sure any metal tools you're using don't touch the car frame.
 Then, take the following few steps: